M3ndux/CyberSpaceKe/README.md

 My next move was to run the setup.py `python3 setup.py install` that installs the packages needed for the challenge.
 <img src="Setup.png">

-lets dive into the actual challenge ;p
+let's dive into the actual challenge ;p

 running the crypto.py, we are provided with public key, private key and the encrypted flag.. "easy one" XD
 <img src="Crypto.png">